danielsGitStuff/mel/README.md

   - renaming a DocumentFile cannot handle `?` in the new name: it will escape to `_`
   - there is no creation time for files
 - databasing is different
-  - your API is similar to that of jdbc but different, so can manufacture an abstraction layer if you want your stuff to run with both
+  - your API is similar to that of jdbc but different, so your must manufacture an abstraction layer if you want your stuff to run with both
   - you only got a 4 data types: Long, Double, String, byte[]
   - database black hole: you can insert big things into a column but then cannot read it because "Row too big to fit into CursorWindow" (WTF??)
 - file modification data is limited to seconds not milliseconds